samardzicnenad/flongo/README.md

 <pre>
 $ docker-compose up
 </pre>
-command will build, create, start and link the container instances for the services defined in the docker-compose.yml file, resulting in web app running on:
+command will pull images and build, create, start and link the container instances for the services defined in the docker-compose.yml file, resulting in web app running on:
 <pre>
 http://0.0.0.0:5000/
 </pre>